gw-ece1120-s2016/lab02/README.md

 (In the above, the `$ ./part6` shows the program being started.
 You don't have to print this from inside your program.)

+## Submission procedure
-//When you are done with this part make sure git tracks this file.
+When you are done with this part make sure git tracks this file.
 Run following command form inside lab02 folder:

-## Submission procedure

-You have to "commit" changes you made in the assignment.
-In order to do that run:

 ```
 $ git add lab02/*
 ```
+You have to "commit" changes you made in the assignment.
+In order to do that run:

 ```
 $ git commit -am "Write some submission message here"
 ```